sophieklm/apollo-gql-server/README.md

 GraphQL server that connects to multiple backends: a SQL database, a MongoDB database and a REST endpoint.

-(A basic blog app with authors, posts and views)
+A basic blog app with authors, posts and views.

-Follows the following tutorial but with updates for Apollo 2: [How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035#.wy5h1htxs).
+Adapted from the following tutorial with updates for Apollo 2: [How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035#.wy5h1htxs).

 ## Getting started